 Following promotion to the upper division, students are required to submit to a drug screen and background check which must be renewed annually.
 Costs for background check and drug screen are billed directly to the student by a third party vendor.
 Instructions regarding this process will be sent upon promotion to the upper division.

 Several types of financial assistance are available to RN Mobility students.
 Students may apply both for merit scholarships and for need-based financial aid.

 Merit scholarships are awarded through several sources.
 The Office of Nursing Student Services administers these scholarships.
 Applications are made available to students once they have been admitted to the RN Mobility program.

-RN Mobility students are also encouraged to apply for scholarship support through the College of Continuing Studies (CCS).
-CCS administers many awards that are available only to online students.
+RN Mobility students are also encouraged to apply for scholarship support through the Office of Teaching and Innovation and Digital Education (OTIDE).
+OTIDE administers many awards that are available only to online students.
 Additional information is available at https://online.ua.edu/tuition-financial-aid-scholarships/scholarships/ccs-scholarships/.

 Need-Based Financial Aid

 Need-based financial aid is awarded through the Office of Student Financial Aid.
 This office administers federal and state programs that include both loan and grant assistance.

 Students who wish to apply for need-based financial aid should complete the Free Application for Federal Student Aid (available at https://studentaid.gov/h/apply-for-aid/fafsa) and send their results to The University of Alabama (institution code #001051).
 This application should be completed as soon after January 1 as is possible.

 For more information about Student Financial Aid, visit http://financialaid.ua.edu.

 I am a registered nurse.
 I would like to pursue a BSN, but I can’t quit my job.